AdilVirani/iOSCalculator/README.md

 CampusCalculator
 ================

-This is a Calculator made using Objective-C
+This is a Calculator made using Objective-C, new UI colors more pleasing to the eye.